JomarieEliason/JomarieEliason/README.md

 AI & Automation: Expert in the RIGS framework for prompt engineering and "Vibe Coding" for rapid, no-code/low-code internal tool development.

-Cloud Architecture: AWS Certified Solutions Architect and Cloud Support Associate (2025) with deep experience in Azure Fundamentals.
+Cloud Architecture: AWS Certified SAA and Cloud Support Associate (2025) with deep experience in Azure Fundamentals.

-Sales & Strategy: High-performance background at Apple and Aurakore IT, focusing on technical account management and B2B revenue scaling.
+Sales & Strategy: High-performance background at Apple and Aurakore IT, focusing on technical account management.

-Development: Front-End foundations (HTML/CSS/JS) and data intelligence via Gemini and BigQuery.

 🎖️ The Veteran Advantage

 My foundation was built in the U.S. Army as a Marine Engineering Specialist.
 I bring a disciplined, methodical approach to troubleshooting and systems maintenance that ensures 100% reliability in high-stakes, mission-critical environments.